grizzlybears/ffplay_vc/README.md

 ```
 on Windows:
     No extra dependencies is required, the working copy carries a set of ffmpeg+SDL2 in 'dep_on_windows'.
     Just open the .sln with VC2017 or higher and build/run.
+There are 3 'vcproj's.
-There are two 'vcproj's, 'ffplay' is the 'classic' command line style 'ffplay', and 'ffplay_vc' is a windows GUI behaving as a simplest video player.
+    'ffplay' is the 'classic' command line style 'ffplay'.
+    'ffplay_vc' is a windows GUI behaving as a simplest video player.
+    'ffplay_hik' is variation of 'ffplay_vc' which fetches video stream by Hik(海康) API and play it by 'AV Decoder'.
 ```

 ```